ReesMorrison/NetlifyBlogThemes/content/2021-04-21-beauty-the-first-time-ever-i-saw-your-face-sung-by-roberta-flack/BeautyFirstTime.md

 slug: []
 categories:
   - Rock & Roll
-tags: ["Eyes of the Beholder,", "Cosmetics, Contours and Clothes,", "More Than Just the Face,", "Components and Composites,",]
+tags: ["Eyes of the Beholder,", "Cosmetics, Contours and Clothes,", "More Than Just the Face,", "Components and Composites",]
 draft:
 ---